 “It was 1959, so there were no real safety requirements,” Stockdill notes.
 “The old barge was just one plate of steel, with diesel fuel right on the other side of it.”

 Incredibly, Standard Oil No. 5 seems to have survived without any major incidents.
 However, at least one other station wasn’t so lucky; in January of 1974, the Home Gas barge exploded, killing three people including the manager and a 17-year-old boy.
-As the years went on, company after company got out of the marine fuel game, in large part, Stewart explains, because of liability concerns.
+As the years went on, company after company got out of the marine fuel game, in large part, Webb explains, because of liability concerns.
 By 2008, Esso—Chevron’s only remaining competitor—sold its marine holdings, including a gas station in Coal Harbour and another in False Creek.
 Surprisingly, despite having only a single hull, and having been anchored in Coal Harbour since the late ‘50s, Stockdill says that Chevron’s barge was still in reasonably good shape when it was replaced.